 The journal was established over 30 years ago by Ellen Frankel Paul, Jeffrey Paul and Fred Miller at Bowling Green State University Social Philosophy and Policy Center.
 Its paid circulation continues to climb and is now over 8800, by far the largest circulation among philosophy journals in the Anglo-American world.
 The semi-annual conferences and the issues of the journal that emerge from them are thematic in format.
 We aim to honor the journal's tradition of examining the philosophical underpinnings and the economic, political, and legal dimensions of enduring social policy debates.

 Since 2013, the journal Social Philosophy and Policy has been jointly produced by the University of Arizona and the Social Philosophy and Policy Center.
-Former Center Director David Schmidtz is editor-in-chief.
-Carmen Pavel (Kings' College London) and Bas Van der Vossen (UNC-Greensboro) are the associate editors.
+David Schmidtz is editor-in-chief.
+Carmen Pavel (Kings' College London) and Bas Van der Vossen (Chapman University) are the associate editors.

 Social Philosophy and Policy is an interdisciplinary journal with an emphasis on the philosophical underpinnings of enduring social policy debates.
 Each issue covers a specified topic from the perspectives of philosophy, economics, political science and law.
 While not primarily a journal of policy prescriptions, some articles in each issue will typically connect theory with practice.